 “York takes research supervision very seriously and these colleagues have demonstrated through their time and commitment to the student experience and to their own professional development that excellent supervision makes a difference to student outcomes and research culture.
 We will encourage more of our supervisors to seek this recognition and continue to provide all our supervisors with a wide range of training and support.”
 Prof Tom Stoneham, Dean of the York Graduate School.

 The ‘Being an Effective Research Supervisor Tutorial’ (BEST) has been developed by the RET Team.
 BEST is an online tutorial that covers six areas of supervisory practice and complements the face to face supervisor sessions (detailed below).
-It has been designed for new and more experienced supervisors and includes information on: the Policy on Research Degrees: the doctoral journey; resources, signposts to university support functions for PGRs and talking head videos with experienced supervisors and recently completed PGR students.
+It has been designed for new and more experienced supervisors and includes information on: the Policy on Research Degrees: the doctoral journey; resources, signposts to university support functions for PGRs and talking head videos with experienced supervisors and early career postdocs.
 The six sections are mapped to the UK Centre for Graduate Educations Supervisory Recognition Programme enabling supervisors nominated to apply for recognition to align their expertise and evidence with the criteria.

 The PhD process: regulations, policy and progression